ScumAgent/openai-realtime-agents/README.md

+# Agent Scum

+SCUM (Strategic Coercion Using Manipulation) is an AI-driven agent designed to exploit vulnerabilities in LLM-based systems through prompt injection.
+This project serves as a proof of concept to highlight security risks in AI interactions and promote stronger countermeasures.

+## Features
+- **Automated Prompt Injection**: Crafts and refines adversarial prompts to manipulate target AIs.
+- **AI-to-AI Exploitation**: Influences LLMs to perform unauthorized actions, such as market manipulation.
+- **Autonomous Attack Cycle**: Iterates prompt variations until a successful injection is achieved.

+# How to Use
+1. Configure the `OPENAI_API_KEY` in the `.env` file.
+2. Specify the `privateKey` in `src/app/agentConfigs/scum/wallet.ts`.

+This agent is built on OPENAI's [openai-realtime-agents](https://github.com/openai/openai-realtime-agents) project.
+Below is the original project's `README.md`.

+---

 # Realtime API Agents Demo

 This is a simple demonstration of more advanced, agentic patterns built on top of the Realtime API.
 In particular, this demonstrates: